rickycodes/retrorecord/README.md

 ### Building on the container
 `docker exec -it rr cargo build --verbose --target=armv7-unknown-linux-gnueabihf --release`

-This will create a release bin than you can then move to to your pi or host eg:
+This will create a release bin that you can then move to to your pi or host os eg:

 `wget http://localhost:8000/target/armv7-unknown-linux-gnueabihf/release/retrorecord`